bochia/PDFToolsCSharp/README.md

 * TODO: Go through all methods and make sure proper try catches are used.
 * TODO: Add unit tests using XUnit and NSubstitute.
 * TODO: Create a name generating service.
 Add a feature where the user can write their own prefix, suffix, or entire name for the storage splitters.
-* TODO: Move ToDos to a readme file in the library project.
+* TODO: Add logging to the project.